 Looking for a Berlin travel guide?
 In this blog, you will read how to make the most of your 6 hours in Berlin.
 From top tourist destinations to other useful tips, this travel guide on Berlin is all you need!
 So let’s get started…

 During my recent blogging trip with German Tourism, I ended up having less than 6 hours in the town (and hence this 6 hours Berlin travel guide), before I had a flight to catch up to India.
-The good thing was, I had a Germany Tourism official travelling with me, who, before leaving, not only helped me locate a locker in the central train station in Berlin, and buy a day pass for the public transport to save me time but also created a personalised travel guide on Berlin to cover some tourist highlights on a fast track.
+The good thing was, I had a German tourism official travelling with me, who, before leaving, not only helped me locate a locker in the central train station in Berlin, and buy a day pass for the public transport to save me time but also created a personalised travel guide on Berlin to cover some tourist highlights on a fast track.

 In less than 6 hours, I covered most of the highlights that Berlin had to offer.
 Though of course I still only skimmed through its skin and didn’t see any of the landmarks from inside, I can at least say that I know Berlin, even though not so thoroughly.